 So lets get right to the point!

 Now, do you see that staple the screwdriver is pointing at?
-It can cause you some real problems if you plan to stretch this canvas to make it tighter to paint on.
+It can cause you some real problems if you plan to stretch this canvas to make it tighter while you're painting on it.

 Why?
 Well look at the next 2 photo's.
 You can see the depth that the typical staple goes into these canvas's.
 Once they go beyond the first layer of wood, and catch the tenon, it will inhibit any movement of a part that needs to move!

-You'll be hammering the keys till the cows come home, and your canvas will still not stretch!
+You'll be hammering the keys till the cows come home, and your canvas will still not tighten up!
 So what do you do?
 Don't get your nickers in a twist and read on.
+Read below for how make stretching canvas easy.

 Simply lift the offending staple.
 Not all the way, but about half way out in order for it to release the underlying tenon and allow the mortise and tenon joint to float (or move).